-Due to enforced governmental restrictions and health implications of the Covid-19 virus, this meeting has been postponed until further notice.
+Due to enforced governmental restrictions and health implications of the Covid-19 virus, this meeting has been postponed.
+Provisional dates for postponed course: Thursday 25 - Sunday 28 March, 2021.

 Simon J. Nayler, BSc, MBBCh, FFPath, MMed completed his undergraduate medical studies and anatomical pathology specialisation at the University of the Witwatersrand, Johannesburg.